 Since most of the information collected through the Social Survey is not otherwise available, the report is an important information basis for higher education policy.
 The objective of the survey is to be able to provide an overview of the study situation and living conditions of different groups of students, e.g. first-year students, students on Bachelor, Master’s or Diploma programmes, Doctorate/PhD students, working students, students with children, older students, students with health impairments or foreign students.
-The survey results are published in the “Report on the Social Situation of Students” and various other additional reports.
+The survey results were published in June 2020.

-The core topics covered in this year’s survey are as follows:
+The core topics covered in the survey 2019 were as follows:

 - University Admission and Motives for Studying

 - First-Year Students: Advice and Information prior to Studying